Dispatch's Second Chance (and The Game Awards Predictions)

 And there's going to be lots of dialogue and lots of stuff that is like going to build up to the events that will happen in the scenes after the dispatch part.

 Or maybe you'll do like one shift and it will go really shitty.
-And then you'll come back and fire up the troops and then go out for a second dispatch shift in the episode.
+And then you'll come back and fire up the troops and then go out for a second dispatch dispatch shift in the episode.

-This is actually, I can knock one of these out a day.
-No problem.
+This is actually, I can knock one of these out a day, no problem.

 Yeah.